Benzoyl peroxide and clindamycin (Topical application)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Throw away any unused Duac® gel after 60 days or Benzaclin® gel after 3 months.
+Throw away any unused Duac® gel after 60 days, Benzaclin® gel after 3 months, or Onexton™ after 10 weeks.

 Precautions while using benzoyl peroxide and clindamycin

-It is important that your doctor check your progress at regular visits.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.
+It is important that your doctor check your progress at regular visits to see if the medicine is working properly and to decide if you should continue to use it.

 Benzoyl peroxide and clindamycin may cause diarrhea, and in some cases it can be severe.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

 Benzoyl peroxide and clindamycin may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.
 You may need to wear protective clothing, such as a hat.

-If you develop severe swelling, shortness of breath, or any allergic reaction to benzoyl peroxide and clindamycin, check with your doctor right away.
+If you develop severe swelling, trouble breathing, or any allergic reaction to benzoyl peroxide and clindamycin, check with your doctor right away.

 Do not use any other medicines on the treated skin areas without asking your doctor.
 Avoid using any skin care products that can dry or irritate your skin.
 These include skin peeling agents.